 - Additional Opportunities for Early-career Cancer Researchers

-AACR Early-career Hill Day Participants
+AACR Early-career Hill Day Senior SCIENTIST Mentor

 Dr. Cheng is a PhD student in the Department of Chronic Disease Epidemiology at the Yale School of Public Health.
 Motivated by improving the impact of cancer control and population science, he is dedicated to promoting the adoption and integration of cancer research findings into everyday practice and public health settings to improve the health and health care of the population.
 His current research is focusing on investigating the long-term outcomes of major cancers among men and women in the United States, and how to improve their survivals via different clinical and lifestyle interventions.